saniya-firdouss/Mood-Matcher/README.md

 My first ever mini project — designed to make you smile :)

 You can tweak the tone if you want it more professional or more playful, just let me know!
+[it's my 1st ever project, if you find any mistake or something missing, feel free to share]